theoromeo/NextPage-Parser/readme.md

     ...
 </div>
 ```
-An element in the body that declares a NP attribute is called a [node](#nodes). an element that declares a np attribute without the `np-for` attribute is an invalid node and will need the `np-for` attribute to make it a valid.
+An element in the body that declares a NP attribute is called a [node](#nodes). an element that declares a np attribute without the `np-for` attribute is an invalid node and will need the `np-for` attribute to make it valid.
 We'll cover this in the next section.

 ## Nodes
 Nodes are elements defined by the `np-for` attribute and acts as a type of `key` or `response` to a client request.